The Geometry of Radiative Transfer: Abstract

 \section{Abstract}

-We present the geometric structure of radiative transfer and the symmetries associated with its known conserved quantities.
-Our geometrization exploits recent work in the literature that enables the Hamiltonian formulation of radiative transfer to be obtained from a phase space representation of electromagnetic theory.
-Cosphere bundle reduction yields the traditional description over the space of ``positions and directions'', and geometrical optics arises as a special case when energy is disregarded.
-It is also shown that, in idealized environments, radiative transfer is a Lie-Poisson system with the group of canonical transformations as configuration space and symmetry group.
+{ We present the geometry and symmetries of radiative transfer theory.
+Our geometrization exploits recent work in the literature that enables to obtain the Hamiltonian formulation of radiative transfer as the semiclassical limit of a phase space representation of electromagnetic theory.
+Cosphere bundle reduction yields the traditional description over the space of "positions and directions", and geometrical optics arises as a special case when energy is disregarded.
+It is also shown that, in idealized environments, radiative transfer is a Lie-Poisson system with the group of canonical transformations as configuration space and symmetry group. }

+\begin{acknowledgement} We thank Eugene Fiume, Mathieu Desbrun, Tudor Ratiu, Boris Khesin, and Jerry Marsden for discussions.
+C.L acknowledges support by the National Science and Engineering Council of Canada, as well as MITACS and GRAND National Centres of Excellence.
+C.L. was also supported by NSF grant CCF-1011944.
+A.C. thanks the University of Toronto and the Fields Institute for their hospitality and a postdoctoral fellowship during which this work was initiated. \end{acknowledgement}